pyeventsourcing/eventsourcing/docs/topics/domain.rst

     from eventsourcing.domain import Aggregate

+The "sunder" (single-underscore) convention has been adopted for the base class method and attribute names, to keep the "normal" namespace clear so that developers are free to use whatever names work best in their project's "ubiquitous language".

 The :class:`~eventsourcing.domain.Aggregate` class defines a class method :func:`~eventsourcing.domain.Aggregate._create_` which can be called to create a new aggregate object.
 The